PayME-Tech/PayME-SDK-Expo-Readme/README_EN.md

 - Used to login for the first time immediately after initializing PayME.

-- Used when the accessToken expires, when calling the SDK function that returns the error code ERROR_CODE.EXPIRED, now the app needs to call login again to get the accessToken for other functions.
+- Used when the accessToken expires, when calling the SDK function that returns the error code ERROR_CODE.EXPIRED or ERROR_CODE.ACCOUNT_LOCK, now the app needs to call login again to get the accessToken for other functions.

 After calling login() successfully, then call other functions of the SDK ( openWallet, pay, ... )